Sushantgodase10/Sushant-Godase-Resume/README.md

 ## Description

-Building my personal resume using html and css for intenship project.
+Building my personal resume using html and css for interview.

 ## Demo